saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 ### kube-apiserver

+API server is the central management component of the Kubernetes control plane that receives all REST requests for modifications (to pods, services, replication sets/controllers and others), serving as frontend to the cluster.
+Also, this is the only component that communicates with the etcd cluster, making sure data is stored in etcd and is in agreement with the service details of the deployed pods.

    - The central control point for the entire cluster.
    - Handles RESTful API requests to perform CRUD operations on resources (pods, services, etc.).
    - The component that exposes the API server.

 ### kube-scheduler

+Scheduler is responsible for tracking utilization of working load on cluster nodes.
+Scheduler watches when a new Pod is created, this component assigns it to a node for execution based on resource requirements, policies, and ‘affinity’ specifications regarding geolocation and interference with other workloads.

    - Watches newly created Pods and assigns them to a worker node based on resource availability and constraints.
    - Ensures efficient resource utilization.